Smile-SA/httplug-record-and-replay-plugin/README.md

 You can now run your test-suite and you should see the `tests/httplug_records` folder being filled with cache files representing your records.

-Once the test-suite is green, you can remove the `$isRecording` line from your service definition and commit all the records along with the updated `*.yaml` and `composer.json`.
+Once the test-suite is green, you can remove the `$isRecording` line from your service definition and commit all the records along with the updated configuration and *composer* files.

 Later on, when adding other behaviors based on third-party requests, you can switch back to the *record* mode (by putting back the `$isRecording: true` in the plugin service definition) and run only the new tests in order to avoid rewriting all your records.